DanielJohnston/techtest-euler-22/README.md

 ## Structure and approach

 Our end goal is a file, `twentytwo.rb`, which when run should return the solution to Project Euler Q22.
 However, to make the code cleaner and more re-usable, it's preferable to encapsulate the code in classes and methods, which are stored in the `lib` folder in this instance.
 We have the original text file, which is read into a list.
 The list is made of names, and has a score which is dependent on the names and their position in the list.

+The approach taken is TDD outside-in, with RSpec feature tests driving unit tests driving development.
+Feature tests were introduced once a second class was created, and unit tests use doubles and stubbing to maintain isolation.
+The feature tests are written in standard RSpec without Capybara, as there's no web component to development.
+The repo was committed to Git after completion of each feature, and branches aren't used as there's no parallel development or need to maintain a working master.

 The methods we're looking at include: